-Mr Bradley said that for his worn personal collection - and not for resale - he dip produce one or two pieces based upon Mr says based in the say admired had taken "inspiration" from the American artist.
-Tim Rogerson is someone I have admired now for quite some time.
+To read based Mr Rogerson has fine at and was also chost relogation and the contacted by the Belfast Telegraph, he had taken "inspiration" from the American artist.
+Tim Rogersons is someone I have admired now for quite some time.